ljbitzki/attackzoo-sbseg26/README.md

 #### \*\* Full Version Installation \*\*

+To evaluate all claims, it is necessary to install this full version.

 >[!CAUTION]
 > This builds all server, attacker, and client images, starts target servers, and other elements.
 The first build depends on machine and network speed: on a machine similar to the one previously described as the test environment used by the authors, **reserve 15 to 30 minutes** because many Docker images and packages will be downloaded and compiled.